 - Passport or other photo ID so old that the person presenting it cannot be identified

-- Photo with student's name embossed or printed on the photo by a photographer
+- Photo with your name embossed or printed on it by a photographer

-- Police report of a stolen purse or wallet
+- Police report of a stolen wallet or purse

 - Social Security card